mlfoundations/advancedml-sp23/index.md

 **Lecture 4**{: .label .label-purple } See [edstem post](https://edstem.org/us/courses/38321/discussion/2896186).

 **Lecture 5**{: .label .label-purple } Convergence of Gradient Descent.
 [Smooth and convex starts at Sec 2.3 here](https://ee227c.github.io/notes/ee227c-lecture02.pdf) -- Lemma 1 and 2 discussed in class are Lemmas 2.8 and 2.9.

+**Lecture 6**{: .label .label-purple } Convergence of Gradient Descent continued.
 [Smooth and strongly convex is here](https://ee227c.github.io/notes/ee227c-lecture03.pdf).

+**Lecture 7**{: .label .label-purple } Optimizers.
+[See chapter 14 of the textbook for the analysis of GD in the Lipschitz setting and the analysis of SGD](https://edstem.org/us/courses/38321/discussion/2893497).
+[See here for the Adam slides](/assets/adam.pdf).

 ## Grading